telerik/ajax-docs/api/server/Telerik.Web.UI/RadTimeView.md

                 control.This property is set with a Unit object.
 If the Value property of the Unit contains a negative number, an exception is thrown.

-###  CssClass `String`

-Gets or sets the cascading style sheet (CSS) class rendered by the
-            RadTimeView on the client.

-#### Remarks
-Use the CssClass property to specify the CSS class to render on the client
-                for the RadTimeView control.
-This property will render on browsers for all controls.
-It will always be rendered as the class attribute, regardless of the browser.For example, suppose you have the following RadTimeVeiw control declaration:<asp:TextBox id="TextBox1" ForeColor="Red" CssClass="class1" />The following HTML is rendered on the client for the previous
-                RadTimeView control declaration:

-###  Height `Unit`

-Gets or sets the height of the RadTimeView control.

-#### Remarks
-Use the Height property to specify the height of the
-                RadTimeView control.

-###  Width `Unit`

-Gets or sets the width of the RadTimeView control.

-#### Remarks
-Use the Width property to specify the width of the
-            RadTimeView control.

-###  Font `FontInfo`

-Gets the font properties associated with the RadTimeView
-            control.

-#### Remarks
-Use the Font property to specify the font properties of the
-            RadTimeView control.
-This property includes subproperties that can be accessed declaratively in the form of Property-Subproperty (for example Font-Bold) or programmatically in the form of Property.Subproperty (for example Font.Bold).

-###  AccessKey `String`

-Gets or sets the access key.

-###  Enabled `Boolean`

-Gets or sets a value indicating whether the Web server control is enabled.

-###  EnableTheming `Boolean`

-Gets or sets a value indicating whether themes apply to this control.

-###  SkinID `String`

-Gets or sets the skin to apply to the control.

-###  EnableViewState `Boolean`

-Gets or sets a value indicating whether the server control persists
-            its view state, and the view state of any child controls it contains, to the requesting client.

-###  TabIndex `Int16`

-Gets or sets the tab index of the Web server control.

-###  ToolTip `String`

-Gets or sets the text displayed when the mouse pointer hovers over the
-            Web server control.

-###  Visible `Boolean`

-Gets or sets a value that indicates whether a server control is rendered
-            as UI on the page.

-###  ImagesPath `String`

-Gets or sets default path for the grid images when EnableEmbeddedSkins is set to false.

-###  GridLines `GridLines`

-Gets or sets a value that specifies whether the border between the cells of the
-            RadTimeView control is displayed.

-###  HeaderText `String`

-Gets or sets the header associated with the RadTimeView
-            control.

-###  CaptionAlign `TableCaptionAlign`

-Gets or sets the alignment of the associated caption.

-###  UseAccessibleHeader `Boolean`

-Indicates that the control should use accessible header cells in its containing
-            table control.

-###  Summary `String`

-Gets or sets the summary attribute for the RadTimeView.

-#### Remarks
-Setting this property to empty string will force Telerik RadTimeView to not render summary attribute.

 ###  Caption `String`

 Gets or sets the caption for the table RadTimeView.